-Space no.1 is a site-specific proposition that was created specifically for the Centre Clark (Montreal).
-The listener was sitting close to the entrance, at the left of the front door, close to the office, looking at the gallery space, with all the books around him.
-All the recordings composing this audio piece have been realized in situ, in the exact listening position of the visitor by the mean of binaural microphones.
-The sound piece mixes recordings of the gallery space in its “normal” state (documentary recordings) and recordings of sound fictions realized in the gallery by 6 performers.
-The piece opens up the gallery to imaginary events that are anchored in a physical spatial experience of the site.
+Space no.1 is a site-specific proposal created specifically for the Centre Clark (Montreal).
+The listener sits near the entrance, at the left of the front door, close to the office, looking at the gallery space, with all the books around them.
+All the recordings comprising this audio piece were created on location, in the exact listening position of the visitor using binaural microphones.
+The sound piece mixes recordings of the gallery space in its “normal” state (documentary recordings) with recordings of sound fictions created in the gallery by 6 performers.
+The piece opens up the gallery to imaginary events anchored in a physical spatial experience of the site.

 Space no. 1, excerpt – 05:53

 (please listen with headphones in order to hear the approximation of the spatial diffusion)